LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 ```

 The `WebRoot/index.html` must be adapted to the new versions of used dependencies.
 The easiest thing to do is to remove that file and have MWE2 regenerate it.

-### IntelliJ support (ATTENTION)

-Currently, Xtext 2.11 for the IntelliJ support has not been released yet.
-If you want to try Xtext support for IntelliJ you need to stick with Xtext 2.10.0.